thomasfn/EcoCompaniesMod/README.md

 - Players can't join a company if they have a homestead claim, even if the company does not yet have a HQ - they must remove their homestead claim first
 - The HQ maximum plot limit will be multiplied for every employee.
 For example, if the default max plots for a homestead claim is 12, a 3-person company's HQ will have a max plot count of 36
 - Any employee can claim or unclaim plots for the company HQ by selecting their claim tool and running `/company claim`, which will set the claim tool to the HQ deed
+- The citizenship of all employees is bound to that of the company and is updated automatically whenever the company legal person citizenship has changed

 ### Legislation
 The following game values are added to assist with writing company-aware laws.